V2C-Development-Team/v2c-poc-submission/README.md

 ## Notes

-Additional instructions are in each of the `README.md` files in the various directories.
+- Additional instructions are in each of the `README.md` files in the various directories.
+- If you run into issues building `pyaudio`, please attempt to install it manually with `pipwin`.